RenderKit/ospray/doc/mpi.md

 The model used by the distributed device takes three additional parameters, to allow users to express their data distribution to OSPRay.
 All models should be disjoint to ensure correct sort-last compositing.
-Geometries used in the distributed MPI renderer can make use of the scivis renderer's OBJMaterial.
+Geometries used in the distributed MPI renderer can make use of the [SciVis renderer]'s [OBJ material].

   ------ ------------- ---------------------------------------------------------
   Type   Name          Description